Student Responsibility Statement

 Crime Awareness and Campus Security: The Jeanne Clery Act

-A copy of the JCC campus crime statistics as reported annually to the U.S. Department of Education will be provided upon request by the campus health and safety committee.
-Please direct all such requests to the director of human resources/college-wide safety at 716.338.1035.
+A copy of the JCC campus crime statistics as reported annually to the U.S. Department of Education will be provided upon request by the campus health, safety, and security committee.
+Please direct all such requests to the coordinator of Campus Safety and Security at 716.338.1015.
 Information can also be obtained at http://www.sunyjcc.edu/safety or http://ope.ed.gov/security/.

-Students and employees should report any crime or potential criminal action immediately to the appropriate police agency directly or to the director of human resources/college-wide safety.
-These police agencies will notify immediately the director of human resources/college-wide safety of any occurrences of violent crimes for which timely notice to the campus community is necessary.
-Other crimes will be reported on a regular basis to the director of human resources/college-wide safety for compilation in the annual report.
+Students and employees should report any crime or potential criminal action immediately to the appropriate police agency directly or to the coordinator of Campus Safety and Security.
+These police agencies will notify immediately the coordinator of Campus Safety and Security of any occurrences of violent crimes for which timely notice to the campus community is necessary.
+Other crimes will be reported on a regular basis to the coordinator of Campus Safety and Security for compilation in the annual report.
 JCC encourages accurate and prompt reporting of all crimes or suspected criminal activity.
-Reports may be made anonymously via the web by going to the Silent Witness page or contacting the director of human resources/college-wide safety.
+Reports may be made anonymously via the web by going to the Silent Witness page or contacting the coordinator of Campus Safety and Security.